ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 Setup guide
 - No manual pairing needed, just turn on PC Bluetooth and install batteries to the controller
 - Press any button on the controller, then click the Search icon in app
-- Click the Connect button, that's it
+- Click the Connect button

 Calibration for motion sensing and motion pointer
 - Place the controller upside down on a stable surface, then click the CAL button, that's it